-The Hospitality Management (HSP) program prepares students for management and leadership roles in one of the largest and rapidly growing industries in the world - hospitality and tourism.
-This exciting and dynamic industry offers a wide range of professional careers and management positions in event and conference planning, hotel and resort management, food and beverage management, travel, tourism, and the leisure segments of casinos, theme parks, cruises, and club management.
+The Hospitality Management (HSP) program prepares students for leadership and management roles in one of the largest industries in the world - hospitality and tourism.
+Built on service excellence, this exciting industry offers a wide range of professional careers in event planning, hotel management, food and beverage, travel and tourism, and leisure segments including casinos and gaming, theme parks, cruises, and club management.

-The Hospitality Management concentration provides students with a dynamic, challenging, and highly experiential program combining a comprehensive knowledge of the hospitality industry with hands-on learning through internships and industry field projects.
-The program offers specialized courses designed to meet the changing demands and trends within the hospitality industry while building on the strengths of our undergraduate business core.

-Graduates of the Hospitality Management program combine the best of classroom experiences, practical applications, and key business and leadership skills to successfully accelerate their careers in an industry that is projected to gain 1.3 million jobs through 2020.
+While building on the strengths of our undergraduate business core, the Hospitality program offers a flexible curriculum with specialized courses designed to meet the changing demands and trends within the industry.
+The program employs a hands-on experiential learning approach that includes valuable internships, industry certifications, and client-based projects that will have you engaging with and learning from the best of industry leaders.
+Hospitality Management graduates combine the best of classroom experiences, practical applications, and key business and leadership skills to successfully accelerate their careers in an industry that is projected to gain 1.3 million jobs through 2020.